-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for a position to be filled, no election will be held.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a position to be filled, no election will be held.
 The board of the directors shall no later than seven (7) days before the election day declare the candidate to be elected and the secretary of the recreation district board shall immediately make and deliver a certificate of election to the candidate.
 (31-4306, 34-1407, Idaho Code)

+Frequently Asked Questions

+Is absentee voting allowed?

 Yes.
 Any registered elector of the recreation district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can recreation district directors be recalled?
+(34-1409, Idaho Code) Can recreation district directors be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?

 Any vacancy occurring in the office of the recreation director, other than by the expiration of the term of office, shall be filled by the recreation board.
 Appointments are made for the remainder of the unexpired term.
-(31-4305, Idaho Code)

-31-4303 DEFINITIONS

-31-4304 CREATION OF RECREATION DISTRICTS

-31-4104A CREATION OF A PLANNED UNIT DEVELOPMENT RECREATION DISTRICT

-31-4305 DIRECTORS - QUALIFICATIONS - VACANCY - COMPENSATION - TERM

-- 31-4306 ELECTION OF DIRECTORS - 31-4307 PERSONS WHO MAY VOTE IN ELECTION - 31-4318 LEVY OF TAX - 31-4319 ANNEXATION OF ADDITIONAL TERRITORY - 31-4320 DISSOLUTION OF DISTRICT PROCEDURE - 31-4323 CREATION OF INDEBTEDNESS FOR WORKS OR IMPROVEMENTS ELECTION ON PROPOSED INDEBTEDNESS - 31-4324 NOTICES OF ELECTION ON PROPOSED INDEBTEDNESS - 31-4325 CONDUCT OF ELECTION FOR PROPOSED INDEBTEDNESS - 31-4326 INDEBTEDNESS INCURRED UPON FAVORABLE VOTE RESUBMISSION OF PROPOSITION NOT RECEIVED FAVORABLY - 31-4326A SECURITY TAX LEVIES AND SINKING FUND - 31-4328 RECREATION FACILITIES RESERVE FUND ELECTION - 31-4333 CONFIRMATION OF ELECTIONS AND SUBDISTRICT BOUNDARIES
+(31-4305, Idaho Code) Recreation District Elections Selected Code Sections 31-4303 DEFINITIONS 31-4304 CREATION OF RECREATION DISTRICTS 31-4304A CREATION OF A PLANNED UNIT DEVELOPMENT RECREATION DISTRICT 31-4305 DIRECTORS - QUALIFICATIONS - VACANCY - COMPENSATION - TERM 31-4306 ELECTION OF DIRECTORS 31-4307 PERSONS WHO MAY VOTE IN ELECTION 31-4318 LEVY OF TAX 31-4319 ANNEXATION OF ADDITIONAL TERRITORY 31-4320 DISSOLUTION OF DISTRICT - PROCEDURE 31-4323 CREATION OF INDEBTEDNESS FOR WORKS OR IMPROVEMENTS - ELECTION ON PROPOSED INDEBTEDNESS 31-4324 NOTICES OF ELECTION ON PROPOSED INDEBTEDNESS 31-4325 CONDUCT OF ELECTION FOR PROPOSED INDEBTEDNESS 31-4326 INDEBTEDNESS INCURRED UPON FAVORABLE VOTE - RESUBMISSION OF PROPOSITION NOT RECEIVED FAVORABLY 31-4326A SECURITY - TAX LEVIES AND SINKING FUND 31-4328 RECREATION FACILITIES RESERVE FUND ELECTION 31-4333 CONFIRMATION OF ELECTIONS AND SUBDISTRICT BOUNDARIES 31-4303.

-31-4303.
 DEFINITIONS.
 Whenever used in this act the term: